- Privacy notice

 Our Compliance program and polices are overseen by our Head of Compliance and implemented and enforced by Legal and Compliance staff globally.
-Our Compliance program and policies aim to deter wrongdoing and promote the conduct of all MSCI business in accordance with the highest standards of integrity and include anti-corruption policies (i.e. anti-bribery and gift giving and receiving policies, and political donations), and policies regarding treating others with dignity and respect (i.e. non-discrimination and anti-harassment in the workplace).
+Our Compliance program and policies aim to deter wrongdoing and promote the conduct of all MSCI business in accordance with the highest standards of integrity and include anti-corruption policies (i.e., anti-bribery and gift giving and receiving policies, and political donations), and policies regarding treating others with dignity and respect (i.e., non-discrimination and anti-harassment in the workplace).

 Further, our Code of Conduct requires employees to report misconduct, unethical business practices and the violation of any law or Firm policies.
 MSCI also maintains a global integrity hotline to report any concerns on an anonymous basis, where permitted by applicable law.

 MSCI Supplier Code of Conduct:

 This Code sets out the Firm’s values and expectations, including our high level end to end sourcing principles, as well as the labor, human rights, environmental, and legal compliance principles we generally expect our suppliers to uphold.
 The Firm also expects its suppliers to live up to the spirit of this Code.
 The Code explicitly states that “[w]e will not tolerate the use of involuntary, trafficked or forced labor.”
 In addition, the Firm expects its Suppliers to comply with applicable United Nations Conventions.
 The Code can be found here.

 Risk assessment of the Firm’s Supply Chain and Due Diligence Procedures